MaximBazarov/TheMovieDB-MVVM/README.md

 #### Services
 Service layer contains all services, classes that do work (usually in the background) and provide data to the application.
 Here are only API and Storage.

-## Third part dependencies

-I only used `Nuke` for image from url downloading to save me tons of time and I hope this is not the idea of code challenge.

-## Tests

-I am sorry, during the time pressure I tried to comprehend the UI and MVVM and tested only the business logic and not all the cases, my general strategy here is to test the main cases and add cases for bugs is happened.

-Have fun reviewing it!
-And I'm looking forward to hearing your feedback on this.